-People often find the Andromeda galaxy by star-hopping from the star Alpheratz to two other stars in the constellation Andromeda, Mirach and Mu Andromedae.
-After you find those two stars, you can draw a line between them, and extend that line to find the galaxy.
-See the chart at the top of this post for an illustration.
+People often find the Andromeda galaxy by star-hopping from Alpheratz to two other stars in the constellation Andromeda, Mirach and Mu Andromedae.
+After you find those two stars, you can draw a line between them, and extend that line to find the galaxy, as shown in the chart above.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.